 The methods described above may produce a fair value calculation that may not be as indicative of net realizable value or reflective of future fair values.
 Furthermore, while MCERA believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The following table set forth by level, within the fair value hierarchy, MCERA's investments at fair and net asset value as of June 30, 2017:
+The following tables set forth by level, within the fair value hierarchy, MCERA's investments at fair value and the NAV as of June 30, 2018: